 Both role are very close and have the same kind of privileges and responsabilities.
 The difference is mainly in their commitment.
 For a given topic, topic drivers lead the documentation and its content where mentors support and empowered the community of contributors around that topic.
 They are complementary and work hand in hand most of the time.

 The topic driver role comes with a number of important responsibilities.
 Among them:

 - Track specifications and implementations of the technology to know when the documentation needs to be updated.

 - Coordinate the writing community contributing to the documentation for the topic, to ensure that work gets done and that people don't accidentally document the same thing twice.

-- Share with the MDN community the progress and state of the documentation work, by participating in the biweekly MDN community meetings, participating in discussions on the dev-mdc mailing list, and so forth.
+- Share with the MDN community the progress and state of the documentation work, by participating in discussions on the MDN discussion forum, and so forth.